wenext-limited/pr-agent/docs/docs/tools/documentation.md

 ## Automatic triggering

-To automatically run the `add_docs` tool when a pull request is opened, configure your `.pr_agent.yaml` or `configuration.toml` as follows:
+To automatically run the `add_docs` tool when a pull request is opened, define in a [configuration file](https://qodo-merge-docs.qodo.ai/usage-guide/configuration_options/):

 ```toml
 [github_app]